 *in some cases and now statewide

-Last week, the New Jersey Courts issued Directive 18-20.
+Last week, the New Jersey Courts issued Directive 18-20 and updated in July 2021.
 While some counties or judges had been granting divorces without a personal appearance by the parties or their lawyers — also known as a hearing on the papers — it had not been done statewide.
 The COVID-19/coronavirus pandemic has caused the courts to be largely closed since mid-March 2020.
 This will lead to a huge backlog of cases in all divisions of the court system.
 There may also be divorcing spouses who are at greater health risk for a court appearance.
 To address all this, the court will now allow a divorce without personal appearances (on the papers) statewide.

 Here are the circumstances under which you can ask for a no appearance divorce: